Skip to main content

 Plan TypeAverage PriceCommon Features

-Free$0Basic payroll processing, limited to a certain number of employees, basic tax filing
+Free$0Basic payroll processing, limited to a certain number of employees, and basic tax filing

-Basic$10-30 per monthPayroll processing for a larger number of employees, tax filing, some reporting capabilities
+Basic$10-30 per monthPayroll processing for a larger number of employees, tax filing, and some reporting capabilities

-Professional$30-60 per monthEnhanced payroll features, multi-state tax filing, advanced reporting, integration with other software
+Professional$30-60 per monthEnhanced payroll features, multi-state tax filing, advanced reporting, and integration with other software

-Enterprise$60+ per monthCustom payroll solutions, dedicated support, advanced security features, unlimited employees
+Enterprise$60+ per monthCustom payroll solutions, dedicated support, advanced security features, and unlimited employees

 Choosing the right plan requires careful consideration of your business's size, payroll complexity, and the specific features you need.
 Keep in mind that while higher-priced plans offer more features, the best choice for your business balances cost with the functionalities most critical to your payroll processes.